bridgetisvirtuallyhere/bridgetisvirtuallyhere/README.md

 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning SQL, R
 - 💞️ I’m looking to collaborate on Database things
-- 📫 How to reach me linkedin @bridgetacosta or insta @bridgetisvirtuallyhere
+- 📫 How to reach me linkedin @bridgetacosta

 <!---
 bridgetisvirtuallyhere/bridgetisvirtuallyhere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.